I am interested in most aspects of Scientific Computing, in Numerical

 Diseases and is joint with Stefan Widgren using

-Department of Cell and Molecular Biology.
+group at the Department of Cell and Molecular Biology.

 Find me at the Mathematics Genealogy Project...